insaindesign/killie/readme.md

 2. Minify and Upload *killie.css* to your webspace
 3. In *killie.js* change the css path to the above location (2).
 4. Minify and Upload *killie.js* to your webspace
-5. In your html (either before the &lt;/head&gt; or, for better performance, before the &lt;/body&gt; tag) use one of the following (depending what version of ie you're after):
+5. In your html (either in the &lt;head&gt; of the document or, for better performance, before the &lt;/body&gt; tag) use one of the following (depending what version of ie you're after):

 ### For IE6
     <!--[if IE lte 6]><script src="path/to/killie.js"></script><![endif]-->